redhat-cip/software-factory/docs/deploy.rst

 -----------------------

 The Dashboard is available at https://FQDN and admin user can authenticate using "Internal Login".
-If you used the default domain *tests.dom* then SF allows (user1, user2, user3) with the default "userpass" password to connect.
+If you used the default domain *sftests.com* then SF allows (user1, user2, user3) with the default "userpass" password to connect.

 If you need more information about authentication mechanisms on SF please refer to